wilsonkw97/gitdemoexe/README.md

 <!-- Building up your GitHub repository -->
 ## Start building

-* Add the README.md file you created to this git environment
+* Add the files you created to this git environment
     ``` sh
-    git add README.md #you can use git add . if only one file
+    git add filename #you can use git add . if only one file
     ```

 * Creating a commit